quicwg/multipath/draft-ietf-quic-multipath.md

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames, including 0-RTT packets, using the initial connection ID with Path ID 0 after the handshake concluded.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0 after the handshake concluded.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.